Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

 ---
 page_type: sample
-name: An Angular single-page application calling an AspNetCore web API which calls the Microsoft Graph API using the on-behalf-of (OBO) flow
-description: An Angular single-page application signing-in a user and calling an AspNetCore Web API protected with Azure AD.
-The Web API in turn then calls the Microsoft Graph API using the on-behalf-of (OBO) flow
+description: This sample demonstrates an Angular single-page application (SPA) which lets a user authenticate with their Azure AD tenant and obtains an access token to call an ASP.NET Core web API, protected by Azure Active Directory (Azure AD).
 languages:
  - typescript
  - csharp